-So, why should we be excited about this?
+Why should you be excited about this?
 Well, back before the word ‘immersive’ could be tacked onto anything to essentially mean ‘happening in real life’, Punchdrunk started making serious waves in theatre.
-They took the promenade artform and ran with it, constructing vast sets to explore and lacing the whole place with atmospheric, spine-tingling soundtracks.
+They took the promenade format and ran with it, constructing vast sets for audiences to explore at their own pace, and throwing dozens of actors into the mix who weaved through those sets in an interconnected storyline.
 Their last London show, The Drowned Man, was a mix of dance and theatre based on the play Woyzeck, set over four floors of an abandoned post office sorting warehouse.
-Audience were dressed in surreal, anonymising masks, allowing you to eavesdrop on conversations and become a voyeur in the characters’ lives.
-There were famously scenes that only one audience member would get to see each night.
-And the intricately detailed sets – complete with letters stuffed in office drawers and working telephones – spanned from a classic Hollywood film studio to a trailer park, a forest and even a desert, all connected by a kind of mystic elevator and totally free for you to explore, at your whim, over the course of the evening.
+And this time round, they’re tackling the ancient myths of Troy.

 The Trojans learnt that the hard way.

 NOTE: Punchdrunk’s The Burnt City is running now.
 You can book your tickets right HERE (Woolwich residents can get tickets for £25).

 The Burnt City | One Cartridge Place, Woolwich, London SE18 6ZR

 Want to see something on a stage?
 Take a look at our guide to London Theatre Shows On Now

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.